nyxnor/onionjuggler/README.md

 ### Set custom variables

 Edit the required variables to fit your system on the onionjuggler configuration file, which is defined by the environment variable `ONIONJUGGLER_CONF`, but if the variable is empty, will fallback to the default path on `/etc/onionjuggler.conf`.
-It is also possible to specify a one time alternative path with the option `-C, --config <PATH_TO_CONF>`.
+It is also possible to specify a one time alternative path with the option `-C, --config <PATH_TO_CONF>`, this command line argument has priority over the environment variable.

 Check this [onionjuggler.conf sample](etc/onionjuggler.conf), it also shows the default values for each variable.
 If you wish to modify any value, copy it to `/etc/onionjuggler.conf` or create an empty file and just insert the options that needs to be modified to fit your system (empty variables will be assigned to default values).

+The required programs can have different names depending on the operating system, modify accordingly, read [docs/compatibility.md](docs/compatibility.md) for the detailed configuration file for your operating system.

+It is recommended to have `tor` already installed, because as it is a daemon, it has to be enabled to start on boot and the daemon manager may vary depending on your operating system.

 To assign values to the variables, you can either: